MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 ## System.Management.Automation

-The `System.Management.Automation` package is the heart of the PowerShell SDK and exists on NuGet chiefly as an asset for `Microsoft.Powershell.SDK` to pull in.
+The `System.Management.Automation` package is the heart of the PowerShell SDK.
+It exists on NuGet, primarily, as an asset for `Microsoft.Powershell.SDK` to pull in.
 However, it can also be used directly as a package for smaller hosting scenarios and version-targeting modules.

 Specifically, the `System.Management.Automation` package may be a preferable provider of PowerShell functionality when: